From technology to policies – the key takeaways from Davos 2018

-The mood at the World Economic Forum 2018 was not snowed down by the record breaking snowfall, as talks surrounding global growth, surging markets, climate change, artificial intelligence, diversity and some pro-business policies saw businessmen, celebrities and world leaders come together.
+The mood at the World Economic Forum 2018 was not snowed under by the record breaking snowfall, as talks surrounding global growth, surging markets, climate change, artificial intelligence, diversity and some pro-business policies saw businessmen, celebrities and world leaders come together.

 While Donald Trump, Theresa May and Narendra Modi naturally captured the headlines, it was the nature of the big transitions – the implications of AI, Blockchain, tech power, global investments and the populist revolt against globalisation, which dominated the business and investor debates.